Gentleman (1989 film)

 Gentleman is a 1989 Indian Hindi-language action drama film directed by Vinod R. Verma, starring Govinda and Anuradha Patel.
+It is a remake of Prosenjit Chatterjee's Bengali film Prem Bandhan (1986).

 Plot

 Identical twins brothers Hari and Om were separated at birth.
 They both are shocked to meet each other when they have grown up.
-Shakti is a robber, who made Hari send him in jail because of his crime, when Om was taking care of his family as Hari.
+Shakti is a robber, who made Hari send him to jail because of his crime, when Om was taking care of his family as Hari.
 Will Om be able to release his twin brother Hari from jail?